Cloudflare Docs

 1. Full URL:

-• host - which in this example is www.cloudflare.com
+• host - for example, www.cloudflare.com

 2. Origin header sent by client (for CORS support).